plantismash/documentation/docs/modules/clusterblast.md

 It is normal to have multiple genes hitting for some types of genes.

+### ClusterBLAST database

+More infromation about how to update the clusterBLAST database are available in the [plantiSMASH Wiki](https://github.com/plantismash/plantismash/wiki).

 ### Ranking system

 Reference areas are sorted first based on an empirical similarity score `S = h + H + s + S + B`, in which: